aminzayer/aminzayer/README.md

 🔹 I recently led the integration of ChatGPT APIs with Retrieval-Augmented Generation (RAG) in a high-availability backend, where real-time inference demanded smart data routing and prompt engineering.

-🔹 In healthcare, I’ve driven development of LLM-based analytics tools using domain-tuned prompting and fine-tuning to improve patient outcomes.
+🔹 In healthcare, I’ve driven the development of LLM-based analytics tools using domain-tuned prompting and fine-tuning to improve patient outcomes.

 🔹 My engineering toolkit includes: Django, Redis, PostgreSQL, Docker, AWS, CI/CD pipelines - all optimized for production-level AI workloads.